 - Problem is - Industrial Age rules about reinvention no longer apply.
 Transitions can take a long time and it's not as if we were given a rule book back in school to teach us this stuff.

 - This really matters!
-Dealing with change and uncertainty can have an effect on our relationships with friends, family, colleagues, and loved ones.
+Dealing with change, transition, and uncertainty can have an effect on our relationships with friends, family, colleagues, and loved ones.
 They can have a disastrous impact on our career and finances.
 And the older we get, the harder it is to deal with change.
-All this can have an effect on our mental stability and emotional intelligence unless we know how to play by different rules and adapt a different mindset.
+All this can have an effect on our mental flexibility and emotional intelligence unless we know how to play by different rules and adapt a different mindset.

 If any of this is of interest to you, please get in touch.
 I'd love to hear from you.